-Chandni Chowk also is known as Moonlight Square is one of the most famous historic streets of Delhi.
-Basically famous for its amazing shopping Bazaar the area also has many interesting historic buildings and places which depict the rich Indian culture.
-This huge wide street facing the Lal Quila stretches from the Digamber Jain Temple at one end to the Fatehpuri Mosque at the other.
-Chandni Chowk was laid out back in the year 1648 when the walled city of Shahjahanabad was established.
-Originally, the market is lined with grand palaces and mansions, had a canal running through it.
+Chandni Chowk, also known as Moonlight Square, is one of the most famous historic streets of Delhi.
+Primarily famous for its amazing shopping bazaar, the area also has many interesting historic buildings and places which depict rich Indian culture.
+This huge, wide street facing the Lal Quila stretches from the Digamber Jain Temple at one end to the Fatehpuri Mosque at the other.
+Chandni Chowk was laid out in the year 1648 when the walled city of Shahjahanabad was established.
+Originally the market, lined with grand palaces and mansions, had a canal running through it.
 This guide is complete and has sections

-Chandni Chowk is also Asia's largest wholesale market and has many markets within, like the shoe market, clothes market, spices market etc. The best part about shopping at the area is prices of all goods are comparatively cheaper than usual shops.
-A visit to this astonishing place is quite a lovely experience, for shoppers and tourists.
+Chandni Chowk is also Asia's largest wholesale market and has many markets like the shoe market, clothes' market, spices market etc. The best part about shopping in Chandni Chowk is that the prices of all goods are comparatively cheaper than usual shops.
+A visit to this astonishing place is quite a lovely experience for both shoppers and tourists.

-There are many interesting monuments and temples to visit in Chandni Chowk.
+There are many interesting monuments and temples to visit.
 Here is a list of prominent places to see in Chandni Chowk.

-The Masjid-i-Jahan Numa, also known as the Jama Masjid of Delhi, is the biggest and one of the oldest mosque of Delhi.
-The mosque was built in 1656 AD by Mughal Emperor Shah Jahan.
+The Masjid-i-Jahan Numa, also known as the Jama Masjid of Delhi, is the biggest and one of the oldest mosques of Delhi.
+It was built in 1656 AD by the Mughal emperor, Shah Jahan.

-Jama Masjid is even the largest Mosque of Asia and has a capacity of more than twenty-five thousand worshippers.
+Jama Masjid, also the largest Mosque of Asia, has a capacity to hold more than twenty-five thousand worshippers.
 The mosque is about 261 feet long and 90 feet wide.
 The entry to the mosque has three great gates and on the west side is the main mosque structure.
 The mosque is mainly famous for the copy of Quran which is written on deerskin.
-The mosque has three domes and two 40 meters high minarets and is built with red sandstone and white marbles.
+The mosque has three domes, two 40 meters high minarets, and is built with red sandstone and white marbles.

-Jama Masjid is a beautiful peaceful and a must visit place for tourists.
+Jama Masjid is a beautiful, peaceful and a must visit place in Chandni Chowk for tourists.

-The masjid is open from 7 am to an hour before sunset (summer), 8 am to an hour before sunset (winter).
+The masjid is open from 7 am to an hour before sunset during summer and 8 am to an hour before sunset in winter.
 It is closed for half an hour in the afternoon for prayers.
-The entry to the mosque is free for everyone but may charge for photography and videography.
-Every religion people can enter the mosque but nonmuslims are not allowed to enter during prayers.
+The entry to the mosque is free for everyone but charges may apply for photography and videography.
+People from every religion can enter the mosque but non-muslims are not allowed to enter during prayers.

-The mosque gives you thrilling positive vibes and is surely a must visit place for everyone.
+The mosque gives you thrilling positive vibes and is surely a must visit place in Chandni Chowk for everyone.

-Red Fort is known as Delhi's most iconic monument.
-It is a massive proof of glory of Mughal Empire in Delhi.
+The Red Fort, known as Delhi's most iconic monument, is a massive proof of the glory of Mughal Empire in Delhi.
 The Red Fort is spread over 254.67 acres and the walls are around 2 kilometers long.
-The fort has two main entrances the Delhi Gate and the Lahore Gate.
-Red Fort also has Diwan-e-am and Diwan-e-Khas a place where the king would grant audience to the important people.
-Besides it also has a Rang Mahal which was the water cooled Apartment for the royal ladies.
+There are two main entrances, the Delhi Gate and the Lahore Gate.
+Red Fort also has Diwan-e-am and Diwan-e-Khas, a place where the king would grant audience to the important people.
+Besides these, it also has a Rang Mahal which was the water cooled apartment for the royal ladies.
 The main gate to the Red Fort is the Lahore Gate and is also the site for the Prime Minister's speech every year on Independence Day.
-The fort is decorated with beautiful flowers and with amazing calligraphy on the walls.
+The fort is decorated with beautiful flower and amazing calligraphy on the walls.

-In the basement of the red fort is a market where traditional cultural goods can be purchased.
-There are light and sound show arranged every evening for tourists.
-The Red Fort is open from Sunrise to sunset all days except for Monday.
+In the basement of the Red Fort is a market where traditional cultural goods can be purchased.
+There are light and sound shows arranged every evening for tourists.
+The Red Fort is open from sunrise to sunset on all days except for Monday.
 The entry charge of the fort is Rs.10 for Indians and Rs.250 for foreigners.

-The Gurdwara is situated in the Chandni Chowk area of Old Delhi.
-It was built in 1783 by Baghel Singh.
-The Gurudwara is a place where the ninth Sikh Guru, Guru Tegh Bahadur was beheaded in 1675 AD on the orders of the Mughal emperor when Aurangzeb refused to convert to Islam.
-Before his body could be exposed, it was stolen under the cover of darkness by one of his believer, Lakhi Shah Vanjara, who then burnt his house to cremate the Guru's body.
-The present gurdwara structure was built in 1930.
-There are two entrances to the gurudwara.
-The main structure of the gurudwara is a big open hall and is very spacious.
-It also has a bronze canopy in the middle under which the holy book, Guru Granth Sahib is kept.
-The Gurudwara has amazing vibrations with a very peaceful atmosphere and is worth visiting once.
+The Gurdwara, situated in the Chandni Chowk area of Old Delhi was built in 1783 by Baghel Singh.
+It is a place where the ninth Sikh Guru, Guru Tegh Bahadur, was beheaded in 1675 AD on the orders of the Mughal emperor, Aurangzeb, when he refused to convert to Islam.
+Before his body could be exposed, it was stolen under the cover of darkness by one of his believers, Lakhi Shah Vanjara, who then burnt his house to cremate the Guru's body.
+There are two entrances to the Gurudwara.
+The main structure is a big, spacious, open hall.
+It also has a bronze canopy in the middle under which the holy book, Guru Granth Sahib, is kept.
+The Gurudwara has magnificent vibrations with a very peaceful atmosphere and is worth visiting once.

 Gurdwara Sis Ganj Sahib is one of the nine historical Gurdwaras in Delhi.

-The timing to the Gurudwara is from 12:00 am to 11:30 pm every day and the entry to the Sikh place is free of cost.
+The timing of the Gurudwara is from 12:00 am to 11:30 pm every day and the entry to the Sikh place is free of cost.

-Just near the Sikh Temple lies the small Jain temple is known as Johari temple.
-The main attraction of the temple is a remarkably di carved black image of Lord Parasnath, the 23rd Tirthankara made up of the rare 'kasauti' stone which is placed on a marble pedestal and is covered by an ornately carved golden canopy.
+Just near the Sikh Temple lies a small Jain temple known as Johari temple.
+The main attraction of the temple is a remarkably carved black image of Lord Parasnath, the 23rd Tirthankara, made up of the rare 'kasauti' stone which is placed on a marble pedestal and covered by an ornately carved golden canopy.

-The main shrine area of the temple has images of Lord Sumatinath, the 5th Tirthankara, and Lord Adinath the first Tirthankaras all around the temple.
+The main shrine area of the temple has images of Lord Sumatinath, the 5th Tirthankara, and Lord Adinath, the first Tirthankara.
 The interior of the temple has bright decorative arched entrances and paintings adorned with solid gold work.

 The temple is a famous landmark and one of the most visited place in Delhi.